Convergence rates for loop-erased random walk and other Loewner curves: Preliminaries and the deterministic Loewner equation

-Combining this with \eqref{dec28.2}, the proof is complete. \end{proof} \begin{Remark} We believe that the function $R(z,w)$ used in the last proof is bounded by $1$ on the whole bi-disk, and with some work one should be able to verify this.
-(However, this is not true for $|R(z,w)|$.)
-This would allow for taking $\rho=1$ in \eqref{diff-estimate}.
-This would not improve the resulting convergence rate, so we will not pursue this here. \end{Remark} Suppose now that for $j=1,2$, $f_j$ satisfies the derivative estimate \eqref{der-est-t0} with $\beta=\beta_j$ and $c=c_j$.
-(In the radial case we consider the radial version of \eqref{der-est-t0} and take $\beta_j=1$; indeed, it is a general fact about (normalized) conformal maps that \eqref{der-est-t0} always holds with $\beta=1$ for some constant universal constant $c<\infty$.)
+\begin{Remark*} We believe that the function $R(z,w)$ used in the last proof is bounded by $1$ on the whole bi-disk, and with some work one should be able to verify this.
+[However, this is not true for $|R(z,w)|$.]
+This would allow for taking $\rho=1$ in (\ref{diff-estimate}).
+This would not improve the resulting convergence rate in Theorem~\ref{lerw-thm}, so we will not pursue this here.
+However, we do expect a bound of type $\varepsilon d^{-(1/2)[(1+\beta_1)(1+\beta_2)]^{1/2}} \log d^{-1}$ to hold in the radial case, too.
+Having this estimate could slightly improve the resulting convergence rate in Theorem~\ref{lerw-thm}. \end{Remark*}

+Suppose now that for $j=1,2$, $f_j$ satisfies the derivative estimate (\ref{der-est-t0}) with $\beta=\beta_j$ and $c=c_j$.
+[In the radial case, we consider the radial version of (\ref{der-est-t0}) and take $\beta_j=1$; indeed, it is a general fact about (normalized) conformal maps that~(\ref{der-est-t0}) always holds with $\beta=1$ for some constant universal constant $c<\infty$.]
 Set

-Suppose $\rho > \rho_0$ and $p \in (0, 1/\rho)$.
-Let $\ee>0$ and define
+Suppose $\rho> \rho_0$ and $p \in(0, 1/\rho)$.
+Let $\varepsilon>0$ and define

-We have proved that for any $z$ and $w$ with $|z-w| \le \ee$ at distance at least $d_*$ from the boundary, if the driving terms satisfy $\sup |W_1(t) - W_2(t)| \le \ee$, then there are $c=c(\rho, p) < \infty$ and $\ee_0=\ee_0(\rho)>0$ such that if $\ee < \ee_0$, then
+We have proved that for any $z$ and $w$ with $|z-w| \le\varepsilon$ at distance at least $d_*$ from the boundary, if the driving terms satisfy $\sup|W_1(t) - W_2(t)| \le\varepsilon$, then there are $c=c(\rho, p) < \infty$ and $\varepsilon_0=\varepsilon_0(\rho)>0$ such that if $\varepsilon< \varepsilon_0$, then

-By estimating using Cauchy's integral formula, we also get a bound relating the derivatives: Write $f_j(z)=f_j(z,t_0)$.
-Then with $d = \dist(z, \partial X)$,
+By estimating using Cauchy's integral formula, we also get a bound relating the derivatives: write $f_j(z)=f_j(z,t_0)$.
+Then with $d = \operatorname{dist}(z, \partial X)$,

 where $r \le d/2$.
-Taking $d=2r=\ee^p$ this estimate combined with the reverse triangle inequality shows that there is a constant $c=c(\rho, p, T) <\infty$ (recall that $t_0 \le T$) such that
+Taking $d=2r=\varepsilon^p$ this estimate combined with the reverse triangle inequality shows that there is a constant $c=c(\rho, p, T) <\infty$ (recall that $t_0 \le T$) such that

+We have proved the radial part of the following result.
+(The chordal case is joint work with Rohde and Wong; see \cite{JVRW} for its complete proof.)